kevincrane/spotbot-playlister/README.md

 You'll also need to authenticate your Spotify account through an actual web browser.
-Run the program through the instructions below, then copy the URL from your browser back to the prompt on the terminal when asked.
+Run the program through the instructions below, then copy the URL from your browser back to the prompt on the terminal when asked (the authenctication key will be stored on the local filesystem at `.cache-<SPOTIFY_USER_ID>`).

 ## Usage